 Voice Search – The path ahead

-Current speech recognition word error rate is very low as compared to the previous period.
-Google’s approach towards voice search technology includes:
+The current speech recognition word error rate is very low as compared to the previous period.
+Google’s approach toward voice search technology includes:

 Natural Language Processing